Krykhivtsi

 Krykhivtsi (Крихівці, Krechowce) is a big village at the southwestern edge of Ivano-Frankivsk, in Western Ukraine.

 It belongs to Ivano-Frankivsk urban hromada, one of the hromadas of Ukraine.

 The village is located just west of Ivano-Frankivsk International Airport.
-South of it is located another village of Drohomyrchany, while to the west across the Bystrytsia of Solotvyn Krykhivtsi borders a village of Pidlissya (Ivano-Frankivsk Raion).
+South of it is located another village of Drohomyrchany, while to the west across the Bystrytsia Solotvynska Krykhivtsi borders a village of Pidlissya (Ivano-Frankivsk Raion).

 Until 18 July 2020, Krykhivtsi belonged to Ivano-Frankivsk Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Ivano-Frankivsk Municipality was merged into Ivano-Frankivsk Raion.